Referly/better_fx/README.md

 # BetterFx
 Making it _easier_ for you to quickly interact with SignalFx in an idiomatic fashion.

+As of v 1.x of the signalfx gem Ruby 2.2 became the minimum supported Ruby version.
+As such you'll need to be using a compatible Ruby.

 ## Usage

 Usually you just want to indicate that something occurred